 My kids feel safe happy and learn a lot!
 Their teachers communicate with me daily and I see the principals every time I was in the school.
 Everyone is always smiling and really cares for my kids.
 This is a great school.

 Hogan-Spring Glen Elementary School is a public elementary school in Jacksonville.
-The principal of Hogan-Spring Glen Elementary School is Ms. Barbara Sistrunk, who can be contacted at SISTRUNKB@duvalschools.org.
-338 students go to Hogan-Spring Glen Elementary School and identify mostly as Asian; White, non-Hispanic; and Black, non-Hispanic.
-9% of the Hogan-Spring Glen Elementary School students are "limited in English proficiency."
-72% of the 338 students here are paying reduced lunch prices.
+The principal of Hogan-Spring Glen Elementary School is Ms. Barbara Sistrunk, whose e-mail is SISTRUNKB@duvalschools.org.
+338 students attend Hogan-Spring Glen Elementary School and identify mostly as Asian; White, non-Hispanic; and Black, non-Hispanic.
+9% of the Hogan-Spring Glen Elementary School students have "limited English proficiency."
+72% of the 338 students here get reduced lunch prices.
 The student to teacher ratio at Hogan-Spring Glen Elementary School is 15:1.
 Ten Broeck Jacksonville is one of the nearest elementary schools.

 - P.E. classes